zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - **"We can drop IE support, so we no longer need polyfills."**

   As I wrote a little above, nobody is holding you.
 In some cases, polyfills are really not required and you can avoid them, but it's only a little part of all cases - almost the same as it was in the IE era.
 Of course, if you don't need IE support, polyfills will not expand your possibilities as much as it was with adding ES6 support to IE8.
 But even the most modern engines do not implement the most modern JavaScript features.
 Even the most modern engines contain bugs.
 Are you pretty sure that you and your team perfectly know all limitations of all engines that you support and can work around them?
-Even I sometimes may forget some quirks.
+Even I sometimes may forget some quirks and missing features.

 - **"You are an asshole, we will expel you from the FOSS community."**